nolmoonen/gpudct/README.md

 todo
 - maybe do not use maximum psnr but normal psnr, as this version is very sensitive to minor changes. the problem is that the order of the multiplications of `qval`, `coeff`, and constants starts to matter.

+tried but didn;t work
+- qtable in constant memory